- Primeros pasos

 -

-Select the menu icon next to the field and select Use credential asset.
+Select the menu icon next to the field and select Use credential asset (for secret fields) or Use Orchestrator asset (for other fields).

 -

-Select the credential asset you want to use.
-You can select assets from any Orchestrator folder you have access to.
+Select the asset you want to use.
+You can select assets that are either found in the folder where you are creating the connection or shared with the folder using asset links.

 -